zype/zype.github.io/api_docs/playlists.md

 playlist[rental_price] | Rental price for the playlist bundle, sent as a string, ie "4.99" *edge feature* | String playlist[rental_duration] | Rental duration for the playlist, in days *edge feature* | Integer playlist[auto_update_consumer_videos] | Keep consumer video purchases and/or rentals in sync with playlist items.
-When videos are added to the playlist, also add them to a consumer's video purchase/rental list. *edge feature* | Boolean playlist[categories][][id] | ID of the category assigned to the playlist if you are updating its values | String playlist[categories][][category_id] | ID of the main [Category](/api_docs/categories) you wish to add to the video | String playlist[categories][][title] | Title of the category assigned to the playlist | String
+When videos are added to the playlist, also add them to a consumer's video purchase/rental list. *edge feature* | Boolean playlist[thumbnail_layout] | Update preferred thumbnail layout for videos related to playlist.
+Options are 'landscape', 'poster' and 'square'. | String playlist[categories][][id] | ID of the category assigned to the playlist if you are updating its values | String playlist[categories][][category_id] | ID of the main [Category](/api_docs/categories) you wish to add to the video | String playlist[categories][][title] | Title of the category assigned to the playlist | String